edwardtheharris/hacker-rank/bash/cut-1/index.md

 # Cut #1

-Given lines of input, print the character from each line as a new line of output.
-It is guaranteed that each of the lines of input will have a
+Given $N$ lines of input, print the $3rd$ character from each line as a new line of output.
+It is guaranteed that each of the lines of input will have a $3rd$ character.

-character.

 Input Format